Segmented Bar Chart Maker

 Enter your data

-Click "Edit Data" in the top-right corner to open the spreadsheet.
-The first column holds your category names — each row becomes one bar.
-Additional columns are your segments — each column adds one stacked layer to every bar.
+Click "Edit Data" in the top-right corner.
+The first column holds your category names — each row becomes one horizontal bar.
+Additional columns are your segments — each adds one stacked section to every bar.
 Import directly from Excel or Google Sheets, or upload a CSV or Excel file.

 3